 The St. Clair County Agricultural Society/Livestock Sale Committee will accept protests as a means of initiating a drug testing procedure.
 Forms are available in the fair office.
 Those making the protest will assume all initial costs for the test.
-Any violation of Livestock Rules and Regulations or specific rules as designated by The Society will result in forfeiture of premiums and awards, disgualification, and may result in probationary status and/or loss of eligibility for future participation in organized livestock competition.
-Possible civil penalties may be imposed by the proper authorities based on evidence provided by the livestock show of exhibitors in violation of the Federal Food, Drug and Cosmetic act/or the animal mistreatment, neglect, and abandonment laws that apply on the local, state, and national levels.
+Any violation of Livestock Rules and Regulations or specific rules as designated by The Society will result in forfeiture of premiums and awards, disqualification, and may result in probationary status and/or loss of eligibility for future participation in organized livestock competition.
+Possible civil penalties may be imposed by the proper authorities based on evidence provided by the livestock show of exhibitors in violation of the Federal Food, Drug and Cosmetic Act/or the animal mistreatment, neglect and abandonment laws that apply on the local, state and national levels.
 The decision of the livestock show management will be final.
-Other cooperating shows, (The International Association of Fairs and Expositions, The American Livestock Show and Rodeo Managers Association, and Western Fairs Association) will be notified of the action taken by The Society which may affect the eligibility of the individual, group, or sponsoring organization for participation at other shows who are also members of these organizations.
+Other cooperating shows, (The International Association of Fairs and Expositions, The American Livestock Show and Rodeo Managers Association, the Western Fair Association) will be notified of the action taken by The Society which may affect the eligibility of the individual, group or sponsoring organization for participation at other shows who are also members of these organizations.

 By making entry in this livestock show or event you are verifying you have read Livestock Rules and Regulations and understand the consequences of and penalties involved for illegal, unethical, inhumane, and unfair practices of competition.
 You also verify that you and your family may be prohibited from future participation in organized fairs and livestock shows in the United States, and could face possible criminal prosecution and/or civil penalties if implicated in any of the aforementioned acts.
+Further, by entry into the St. Clair County 4-H & Youth Fair you are authorizing the testing of any of your animal exhibits for tranquilizers, sedatives, depressants which alter the physical or physiological state of the animal which are deemed illegal by exhibition, and/or dyes, coloring agents, graphite, powders, hemp, artificial hair coloring.